NuoLinnn/Event-Driven-Image-Recognition-System/README.md

 The actual upload image implementation checks the image extension.
 It verifies the image extension and path before saving the image payload information in a SQLite database.

 ### Annotate Image
 The annotate image module records the number of individual searchable objects in an image.
+This module also uses the Redis pub/sub architecture.
+The listen function listens for a message on the image processing requested channel and ensures the task can be completed, sending a success message when it is.
+There is also a function that sends a success message to the image annotating channel once the annotation is done.

+The actual implementation of the module starts by connecting to Redis and MongoDB, then reads in manually entered data for the sample set of images.
+The manually read in annotated image data is then added to the image payload and saved to MongoDB.

 ### Embed Image
 The embed image module uses vectors and a connection to the vector database to save several sets of information about the image.
 There is a Redis listener that listens for a message that the image annotation has been completed, which must happen before the image can be embedded.
 Once that happens, the embedding can begin.
 There is also a function to send a Redis message to the image embedded channel once the image embedding is complete.